DnsTestEnvironment/dns-indicators/_pages/en/status.md

 This procedure is used also when an indicator is supposed to reach a concrete target value by an exact target year and has reached the goal already.
 In such cases the standard procedure cannot provide reliable information on the direction in which the indicator is moving.

-<h3 class="h3bold">Indicators with directional targets without specific target values</h3>
+<h3 class="h3bold">Indicators with a directional target without a specific target value</h3>

 In cases where only the targeted direction of the indicator trend is given but no concrete target value (for example [indicator 15.3.a](https://dns-indikatoren.de/en/15-3-ab/)), two pieces of information are combined for evaluation: primarily, the average change over the last five years and, subordinately, the last annual change.